harikrishnaps/JustArrived/README1.md

 <img src="screenshots/screener_1516962883999.png" height="30%" width="30%">&nbsp;
 <img src="screenshots/screener_1516971682803.png" height="30%" width="30%">&nbsp;

-Task Nearby provides elegantly designed, easy to use location reminders which are highly personalized for you.
+JustArrived provides elegantly designed, easy to use location reminders which are highly personalized for you.

 <h5>Battery efficient</h5>
 The app utilizes the device battery in the most efficient and productive way possible.
 It intelligently monitors device motion and turns off gps when not required.